by Tom Russell August 24, 2025

 Because CBGa, the acid form of CBG, is often converted to other cannabinoids before decarboxylation, CBG is usually only present in tiny amounts.
 However, some scientists believe it to have valuable benefits that make it worth researching.
 To do this, breeding and genetic manipulation have been used to create varieties of cannabis with higher levels of CBG.

 The psychoactive effects of THC are the most well-known aspect of the cannabis plant.
 In many areas of the world, the legality of hemp products is determined by how much THC they contain.
 In the UK, a CBD oil must have less than 1mg of THC per container to be legal.
-Despite THC and CBD both being abundant in cannabis plants, they have very different effects.
+Despite both THC and CBD being abundant in cannabis plants, they have very different effects.
 CBD is non-intoxicating and won't get you high.

 CBD refers to cannabidiol.
 CBD doesn’t bind directly with ECS receptors but prevents enzymes from breaking down the endocannabinoid anandamide.